w3c/openscreenprotocol/control_protocol.md

 ## Design Questions

-### Caching of Presentation Display Availability
+### JSON

+[JSON](http://www.json.org/) is an alternative format that could be used as a syntax for the control protocol.
+It is Web friendly and human readable.
+However:

+- JSON is less efficient for translating a given set of structured data to the wire, especially binary data.
+- JSON generation and parsing will likely require a larger code footprint.
+- JSON parsing is a potential source of security vulnerabilities.
+- JSON is a very generic and untyped syntax; a full protocol specification would need to clearly define how to handle missing fields, non-conformant types, extraneous fields, quoting, and a myriad of other corner cases.
+Correct implementations would then need to write validation code for the same.

+For these reasons, this proposal does not purse JSON as a control protocol format.
+It should be straightforward to write code that translates binary protocol messages into human readable strings for logging and debugging.

 ### Message Routing

-It may be desirable to add additional routing data to the basic message format.
+It may be desirable to add additional routing data to the basic message structure.
 It's reasonable to assume that messages between multiple presentation and remote playback controllers are handled in the same code paths in the controlling and receiving user agents.
 This routing information would be used to ensure that the messages are sent between the correct processes (in a multi-process browser) and ultimately to the correct browsing contexts to activate the corresponding Web APIs.

 Routing data could take the form of a source and/or target ids, which would be assigned by user agents and mapped to individual browsing contexts within that